 To many Catalans, especially left-wing separatists who imagine themselves heirs to the Republic, it confirms that the rest of Spain hasn’t reckoned with the past.

 Return of the far right

-It was the Socialist government of Pedro Sánchez that called for the removal of Franco’s remains from the Valley of the Fallen, but both the mainstream center-right parties — the Citizens and the People’s Party — voted against it.
+It was the Socialist government of Pedro Sánchez that called for the removal of Franco’s remains from the Valley of the Fallen, but the two center-right parties — the Citizens and the People’s Party — voted against it.
 The controversy fueled support for the far-right party Vox, which has since won seats in Congress for the first time.